executablebooks/MyST-Parser/docs/syntax/typography.md

 % my comment
 :::

-::::{admonition} Comments split paragraphs
+::::{warning} Comments split paragraphs
-:class: warning dropdown
+:class: dropdown

 Since comments are a block-level entity, they will terminate the previous block.
 In practical terms, this means that the following lines